blsouthcott/gen-strong-pw/README.md

-assuming you have python3 and PySimpleGUI installed... run this and easily generate a strong password
+assuming you have python3 and PySimpleGUI installed, run this to easily generate strong passwords